ansys/pysimai/doc/source/user_guide/best_practices.rst

 While the SimAI client doesn't use async/await mechanics, it is somewhat asynchronous in nature.
-While uploading geometries is a blocking method, running a prediction or a postprocessing returns the created object immediately before the result is computed on the servers or available locally.
+While uploading geometries is a blocking method, running a prediction or a postprocessing returns the created object immediately, before the result is computed on the servers or available locally.
-This behavior makes it possible to request multiple computations to be run on the SimAI platform without waiting for any of the data to be available.
+This behavior makes it possible to request that multiple computations be run on the SimAI platform without waiting for any of the data to be available.

 To wait for an object to be fully available, you can call the ``wait()`` method on the object.